-The RAM area of bank 1 page 13H are used as LCD data memory.
-These locations can be addressed by 1-bit, 4-bit, 8-bit instructions.
-When the bit value of a display segment is "1" the LCD display is turned on; when the bit value is "0", the display is turned off.
+RAM addresses of bank 14 are used as LCD data memory.
+These locations can be addressed by 1-bit or 8-bit instructions.
+When the bit value of a display segment is "1", the LCD display is turned on; when the bit value is "0", the display is turned off.

-Display RAM data are sent out through the segment pins, SEG0-SEG59, using the direct memory access (DMA) method that is synchronized with the f{LCD} signal.
-The RAM addresses in this location that are not used for LCD display can be allocated to general-purpose use.
+Display RAM data are sent out through segment pins SEG0-SEG79 using a direct memory access (DMA) method that is synchronized with the f{LCD} signal.
+RAM addresses in this location that are not used for LCD display can be allocated to general-purpose use.